Khailas12/Khailas12/README.md

   </h2>
 </summary>

-💻 I am a 21y self-taught programmer who is currently working on the integration of Django and NodeJs.
+💻 I am a self-taught programmer who is prominantly working on the Python's Django Framework.

 ⚡ Loves Programming, Listening to Music, Watching Movies and TV Shows.